 - getting a skin rash that may include itchy, red, swollen, blistered or peeling skin

 - having trouble breathing or talking

 These are not all the side effects of escitalopram.
-For a full list, see the leaflet inside your medicine packet.
+For a full list see the leaflet inside your medicines packet.

 How to cope with side effects

 - feeling sleepy – cut down the amount of alcohol you drink

 - dry mouth – chew sugar-free gum or sugar-free sweets

 - being unable to sleep – take escitalopram first thing in the morning